PhHermann/LDJump/Lookups/Description.md

-# Lookup Tables of LDHat
+# Lookup Tables of LDhat

 This folder contains a ZIP file of several lookup-tables necessary for the computation of **LDJump**.
 These files differ in sample sizes and theta.
 The path of the lookup tables is set as